At a Glance

 ✨Tip Number 1

-Familiarize yourself with the latest trends in satellite data analysis and how they can be applied to journalism.
-This will not only enhance your understanding but also allow you to discuss relevant projects during your interview.
+Familiarise yourself with the latest trends in satellite data analysis and how they can be applied to journalism.
+This will not only help you understand the role better but also allow you to discuss relevant projects during your interview.

 ✨Tip Number 2